Cameroon country profile

 Amid protests in English-speaking regions, internet access in these areas has been disrupted.

 Some key dates in Cameroon's history:

-1520 - Portuguese set up sugar plantations and begin slave trade in Cameroon, which is taken over by the Dutch in the 1600s.
+1520 - Portuguese set up sugar plantations and begin slave trade, taken over by the Dutch in the 1600s.

 1884 - Cameroon becomes the German colony of Kamerun.
-The colony expands in 1911 under the Treaty of Fez, when Neukamerun, territories to the east and south of Kamerun, are ceded to Germany by the French.
+It expands in 1911 when France cedes territory to Germany.

-1961 - Following a UN-sponsored referendum, the (British) Southern Cameroons join the Republic of Cameroon to become the Federal Republic of Cameroon, while Northern Cameroon join Nigeria.
+1961 - Britain's Cameroons colonies divide between Cameroon and Nigeria after a referendum.
 A large-scale insurrection mars the country's first years of independence until it is put down in 1963 with the help of French forces.

-1982 - Prime Minister Paul Biya succeeds Ahidjo, who resigns, only to flee the country the following year after Biya accuses him of masterminding a coup.
-Biya is elected as president in 1984, and changes the country's name to the Republic of Cameroon.
+1982 - Prime Minister Paul Biya succeeds Ahidjo, who flees the country the following year after President Biya accuses him of masterminding a coup.

 1998 - Cameroon classed as the most corrupt country in the world by business monitor Transparency International.

 2014 - Cameroon faces increased attacks from the jihadist group Boko Haram.

 2016 - Activists in Anglophone areas step up a campaign for greater autonomy, prompting a fierce response from the government.